Why Should I Use VPS Hosting?

 Concerned about security?
 Don’t worry, a VPS has your back.

 Because your website is hosted in its own “virtual” space, you don’t have to concern yourself with what your neighbors are doing, as you might with Shared Hosting.
-A VPS is far more secure because it provides you with a complete server environment where your neighbors don’t have access to your resources or files, which are kept behind a secure partition.
+A VPS is far more secure because it provides you root access, which gives you the ability to implement advanced security measures in your server environment.
+What does this mean exactly?
+Your neighbors don’t have any access to your resources or files that are kept behind a secure partition.

 VPS Hosting and Dedicated Server Hosting also often come with a dedicated IP address, making it far less likely that your website is confused for another while offering benefits for email marketing and security for e-commerce payments.